wix/react-native-notifications/docs/getting-started.md

 }

 ```
-And add the following methods to support registration:
+And add the following methods to support registration to `AppDelegate.m`:

 ```objective-c